- Featured

 “If we are to succeed in an era defined by rapid technological advancement, then an openness to learning and growth mindset will be key, as will transparent, authentic, inspirational leadership,” Nancy Imbalzano, Senior Director, Global Strategic Insights, Surgical and Vision Care, Alcon.

-As the executive summit concluded, Bob Skinstad, Elixirr partner and former South African rugby captain who led the country’s national team, the Springboks, to win the 2007 Rugby World Cup, gave closing remarks via his speech, “The Crazy Brave,” which speaks to human beings rising to challenging moments—mirroring the theme of the event and further creating a sense of optimistic anticipation for the road that lies ahead.
+As the executive summit concluded, Bob Skinstad, Elixirr partner and former South American rugby captain who led South Africa’s national team, the Springboks, to win the 2007 Rugby World Cup gave closing remarks via his speech, “The Crazy Brave,” which speaks to human beings rising to challenging moments—mirroring the theme of the event and further creating a sense of optimistic anticipation for the road that lies ahead.

 “I am most excited about the new spaces that will be created by the insights provided by—and the free time people will have to innovate as AI reduces the burden of mundane tasks from our work,” Tracy Accardi, VP of Research & Development for Surgical Products, Bausch + Lomb.